luiscruz/course_sustainableSE/2025/p1_measuring_software/g12_databases.md

 The dataset we use for our experiment is a brazilian ecommerce record of around 100 thousand orders made to the Olist store[^dataset].
 The software we use to measure the energy consumption will be energibridge[^energibridge], a cross-platform energy measurement program.

-The code and setup we used, as well as instructions for how to run it, can be found on a specific branch for our github repository[^github].
+The code and setup we used, as well as instructions for how to run it, can be found on a specific branch for our github repository, linked in our references[^github].

 ### Hardware/Software Specifications